Cornell-Tech-PAML-Course-2023/homework2/README.md

 ## Task 21 (Checkpoint 9): Display Evaluation Results.

-Display tables summarizing the results in terms of evaluation metrics by regression model for selected metrics.
-Write a function compute_eval_metrics() using the st.dataframe() to display results in tables.
+Write a function called compute_eval_metrics() to display tables summarizing the results in terms of evaluation metrics by regression model for selected metrics.
 This function computes the RMSE, MAE, and R2 score for the selected model and metrics from Task 20.
 Your goal is to populate the metricl_dict with the metric name as a key and the computed results as values.
 See the HW2 code for inputs and outputs.

-## Task 22 (Checkpoint 10): Deploy Model
+## Task 22 (Checkpoint 10): Deploy Model (1 point)

 Before deploying the application, train regression models using the following features: number_bedrooms, number_bathrooms, and ocean_proximity.
 Then, deploy a regression model with best performance out of the four models implemented including multiple regression, polynomial regression, and ridge regression, and lasso regression for a given metric.
 Provide the user the option to select a regression model based on the evaluation results to use for deployment performance using the st.selectbox() function to create a menu for selecting a single item.